 Harriett Lake Donates an Additional $5 Million to Orlando Ballet’s New Home

-Harriett’s Orlando Ballet Centre Expected to Open in Late 2019
+Harriett’s Orlando Ballet Centre Now Open

 One of Orlando’s most generous philanthropists, Harriett Lake supports more than 150 charities annually and is a longtime champion of the performing arts, providing an unprecedented amount of support to Orlando Ballet.

-Harriett’s Orlando Ballet Centre will be a world-class facility featuring ample rehearsal space, administrative offices, studios for Orlando Ballet School, as well as a Great Hall multipurpose auditorium that will be used for company rehearsals, workshop performances and a venue for the community to host special events such as weddings, recitals, and meetings.
+Harriett’s Orlando Ballet Centre is a world-class facility featuring ample rehearsal space, administrative offices, studios for Orlando Ballet School, as well as a Great Hall multipurpose auditorium that will be used for company rehearsals, workshop performances and a venue for the community to host special events such as weddings, recitals, and meetings.

 One Built-for-Purpose Facility